fllesser/nbr/README.md

 <details>
 <summary>Project Management</summary>

-Create a new NoneBot2 project
+Create a new NoneBot2 project, Option `-p` / `--python` to specify the Python version

     nbr create